tarantool/doc/doc/1.10/reference/reference_lua/net_box.rst

         Close a connection.

-        Connection objects are garbage collected just like any other objects in Lua, so an explicit destruction is not mandatory.
+        Connection objects are destroyed by the Lua garbage collector, just like any other objects in Lua, so an explicit destruction is not mandatory.
 However, since close() is a system call, it is good programming practice to close a connection explicitly when it is no longer needed, to avoid lengthy stalls of the garbage collector.